If you enter battle without knowing the rules, be prepared to fail

 Back when I was younger, I used to do whatever I could to avoid conflict.
 I hated it so much that I would automatically go on the defensive and act ‘nice’ in order to stop it from happening.

 Naturally, this had caused a lot of problems with my self-respect because the more I accepted conflict from other people, the more it would affect me knowing deep down that it’s not something I really appreciated.

 It’s almost as if people are prone to testing you to see what they can and cannot get away with when it comes to their dealings with you and if you’re not careful, can let it ruin your life and reputation as a human being.

 As I started to develop a better and more in-depth understanding of social dynamics and human interaction, I began to see the psychological ploys and the manipulation people tended to naturally use on each other in order to test to see where in the ‘pecking order’ you fit in the social hierarchy.

-Naturally as i’ve gotten older and more experienced, I began to take note of people’s behavior towards me, started to notice patterns and developed a sixth sense of a person’s communication and manipulation attempts.
+Naturally, as I’ve gotten older and more experienced, I began to take note of people’s behaviour towards me, started to notice patterns, and developed a sixth sense of a person’s communication and manipulation attempts.